dinasv/CSBFinder/README.md

 ##### Output
 The output files will be now located in the output directory
-> On a laptop computer with Intel Model i7 processor and 8GB RAM, this execution should take a few seconds
+> On a laptop computer with Intel model i7 processor and 8GB RAM, this execution should take a few seconds

 <a name='ui_features'>User interface features</a>
 --------------------------------------